trinobindu/Book-My-Stay-App/README.md

-# 🚆 Train Consist Management App
+# 🏨 Hotel Booking Management System

 ## 📌 Overview

-The **Train Consist Management App** is a console-based Java application that simulates how a railway system manages a train’s consist (i.e., the collection of bogies attached to an engine).
+The **Hotel Booking Management System** is a console-based Java application that simulates how hotels manage room bookings, availability, and customer requests.

-This project is designed as an **App-Based Learning model** to demonstrate how **Core Java concepts and Data Structures** are applied to solve real-world system design problems in railway operations.
+This project follows an **App-Based Learning approach** to demonstrate how **Core Java and Data Structures** are applied in real-world software engineering scenarios.

 ---

 ## 🎯 Objective

-The goal of this project is to bridge the gap between **theoretical knowledge** and **practical implementation** by:

-* Demonstrating efficient use of data structures
+The goal of this project is to showcase the practical application of data structures in solving common challenges in hotel booking systems, such as:

-* Managing dynamic train composition
-* Ensuring system consistency and validation
+* Ensuring fair request handling using FIFO principles
+* Maintaining real-time room availability
+* Preventing double-booking through uniqueness enforcement
-* Building a scalable and maintainable design
+* Designing a scalable and maintainable system

 ---

 ## 🧠 Learning Approach

-This application is built incrementally using multiple **use cases**, where each stage introduces a new concept.
+The application is built incrementally using multiple **use cases**, where each stage introduces a new concept while reinforcing previously learned ones.

-Each use case focuses on:
+Each stage focuses on:

-* Selecting the right data structure
+* ✔ Selecting the appropriate data structure
-* Solving a real-world operational problem
+* ✔ Understanding the real-world problem it solves
-* Improving design through refinement
+* ✔ Identifying limitations and improving design

 ---

 ## ⚙️ Features

-### 🚍 Passenger Bogies

-* Types: Sleeper, AC Chair, First Class
-* Seat capacity tracking
-* Passenger management

-### 📦 Goods Bogies

-* Types: Rectangular, Cylindrical
-* Cargo assignment
+### 🛏️ Room Management

-* Safety validation for cargo types
+* Different room types (Standard, Deluxe, Suite)

-### 🔄 Train Operations

-* Add / remove bogies dynamically
-* Maintain train composition
-* Prevent duplicate or invalid entries
+* Track room availability
+* Dynamic allocation and release of rooms

+### 📅 Booking System

+* FIFO-based booking requests (Queue implementation)
+* Customer booking records
+* Check-in and check-out handling

-### ⚠️ Safety & Validation
+### 🚫 Validation & Constraints

-* Cargo safety checks
+* Prevents double-booking of rooms
+* Unique booking IDs
 * Exception handling for invalid operations

-* Ensures system consistency
+### 🔄 System Operations

+* Add / cancel bookings
+* View room availability
+* Manage booking history

 ---